-You can learn more about the few differences between vTPS and TPS functionality-for example, command line interface (CLI) operations that control hardware LEDs, and other functions specific to a physical device-by referring to the vTPS Functional Differences Addendum.
+[Learn more](#) about the few differences between vTPS and TPS functionality-for example, command line interface (CLI) operations that control hardware LEDs, and other functions specific to a physical device.

 Refer to the following illustration for an example of a basic hypothetical deployment.
 You must configure your vTPS virtual appliance between L2 broadcast domains (VLANs or switches).